 - Hot pack method – After you have followed step 3 of preparing the tomatoes, pour them into a large colander placed in the sink.

-- Let them sit in the boiling water for 30 seconds then remove and place in an ice bath.
+- Let them sit in the boiling water for 30 seconds, then remove them and place them in an ice bath.

 - Use a knife to scrape off any remaining skins.